bautolp/gesture_recognition/code.md

 - If you have general questions about this software and the development of it, please email me directly at bautolp@gmail.com

 ## Disclaimer
-Please note: There is no guarantee that this software is:
+Please note, there is no guarantee that this software is:
 1. Suitable for a specific application
 2. In a working state
 3. Is safe to run in safety-critical applications